enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/intro/about.rst

  - Migen enables generating HDL with Python in an efficient way.
  - MiSoC provides the basic blocks to build a powerful and small footprint SoC.

-LiteSATA can be used as a Migen/MiSoC library (by simply installing  it with the provided setup.py) or can be integrated with your standard design flow by generating the verilog rtl that you will use as a standard core.
+LiteSATA can be used as MiSoC library or can be integrated with your standard design flow by generating the verilog rtl that you will use as a standard core.

 .. _about-toolchain: